Heaven's Gate (religious group): Mass suicide

 Among those on the list of recipients was Rio DiAngelo.
-The package DiAngelo received on the evening of March 25, as other packages sent had, contained two VHS videotapes, one with Do's Final Exit, and the other with the "farewell messages" of group followers.
-It also contained a letter stating that, among other things, "we have exited our vehicles just as we entered them."
+The package DiAngelo received on the evening of March 25 contained—like other packages that were sent out—two VHS videotapes: one with Do's Final Exit, and the other with the "farewell messages" of group followers.
+It also contained a letter stating that, among other things, "we have exited our vehicles just as we entered them".
 DiAngelo informed his boss of the contents of the packages, and received a ride from him from Los Angeles to the Heaven's Gate home so he could verify the letter.
 DiAngelo found a back door intentionally left unlocked, and used a video camera to record what he saw.
 After leaving the house, DiAngelo's boss, who had waited outside, encouraged him to make calls alerting the authorities.

 The San Diego County Sheriff's Department received an anonymous tip through 911 at 3:15 p.m. on March 26, suggesting they "check on the welfare of the residents".
 Days after the suicides, the caller was revealed to be DiAngelo.

 Caller: Yes, I need to report an anonymous tip, who do I talk to?

 Sheriff's Department: Okay, this is regarding what?

 Caller: This is regarding a mass suicide, and I can give you the address [...]